Jamelle Elliott

-Early life and high school
+Early life

 Elliott was introduced to basketball by her cousin Adrien Elliott, who Elliott looked up to as a youngster.
 Adrien went to H.D.
 Woodson High School in Washington DC.
 Elliott attended summer camp one year with Adrien, and became interested in the game.
 She joined her junior high school basketball team, and also joined an Amateur Athletic Union team.
-Jamelle wanted to follow her cousin to Woodson and get the best basketball experience so she enrolled at Woodson and traveled almost an hour-and-a-half drive each way to school "I used basketball as my way to hopefully go to college, and it worked out.”
+Elliott wanted to follow her cousin to Woodson and get the best basketball experience so she enrolled at Woodson and traveled almost an hour-and-a-half drive each way to school.

+"I used basketball as my way to hopefully go to college, and it worked out.”

-While at Woodson her basketball team won two consecutive state championships.
-Jamelle also had individual success, earning Scholar-Athlete honors, as well as being named to the Washington Post All-Metro Team.
+While at Woodson, Elliott's basketball team won two consecutive state championships.
+She also had individual success, earning Scholar-Athlete honors, as well as being named to the Washington Post All-Metro Team.

-College
+College career

-Jamelle played basketball in the summer leagues at Georgetown University.
+Elliott played basketball in the summer leagues at Georgetown University.
 One day Geno Auriemma walked in and liked what he saw.
-Geno recruited Jamelle to play for him at Connecticut.
-Jamelle had other colleges recruiting her like Georgetown University, Syracuse University, Temple University, and George Washington University but she eventually chose UConn.
-Jamelle played in 135 games in her UConn career, having an overall record of 117–18 (.867) and never missing a game in her four years.
+He recruited Jamelle to play for him at Connecticut.
+Elliott also had other colleges recruiting her, such as Georgetown University, Syracuse University, Temple University, and George Washington University, but she eventually chose UConn.

+She played in 135 games in her UConn career, having an overall record of 117–18 (.867) and never missing a game in her four years.
 In her junior season the Huskies went undefeated (35–0) and won the 1995 NCAA National Championship over the Tennessee Lady Vols, starting the decade rivalry between the two teams.
-She finished her UConn career with 1,387 points and is ranked No. 7 among UConn's all-time rebounding leaders (1,054).
+She finished her UConn career with 1,387 points, and is ranked No. 7 among UConn's all-time rebounding leaders (1,054).
 Auriemma would say about her, "I've coached a lot of bright players, but Jamelle is the smartest and the toughest".